BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ### Guaranteed Prize Pool

 Choose this setting if you wish to Guarantee a minimum value for the prize pool.

 If the sum of all the Buy-ins do not equal or exceed this value before the start of the game, the prize pool will be supplemented by the difference.

 If the sum of all the Buy-ins exceed this value before the start of the game, no additional supplements are made to the prize pool.

+> **Use Case:**  The Guaranteed prize pool is displayed to players from the moment that the game is turned on .
+If the actual prize pool exceeds the guaranteed prize pool then the games Prize Pool will increment up by the value of the Buy-in for each entry thereafter
+{.is-success}

-> **Use Case:**  If the Guaranteed prize pool is $1000 and only $900 in buy-ins have been contributed, then an additional $100 is contributed from Guaranteed Games Expense account to the prize pool of the game.
+> **Usage Note:**  If the Guaranteed prize pool is $1000 and only $900 in buy-ins have been contributed, then an additional $100 is contributed from Guaranteed Games Expense account to the prize pool of the game.
 {.is-success}

 ### Estimated Prize Pool